ptvan/ptvan.github.io/_posts/2020-10-10-linear-models.md

 ### Model diagnostics

-Linear models make certain assumptions, which are worth checking before relying on their results.
+It's always good to check the model before accepting the results since problems could arise either from the data, or violation of the model's assumptions.

 Collinearity causes instability in the coefficients and occurs when one predictor can be predicted by linearly combining other predictors.
+This can be detected using tests (Condition Number Test, Farrar-Glauber), Variance Inflation Factor, or explicitly testing the stability of the coefficients by perturbing the data with random noise.

 ### Extensions to the linear model